Jenna Ortega Won’t Be Trapped in Hollywood’s Pay Gap Maze, Demanded ‘Scream’ Execs for a Seven-Figure Compensation

 Jenna Ortega is just one in a string of women seeking fair compensation in Hollywood

 In 2017, a comparison of the highest-paid male and female actors revealed a median salary of $57.4 million for men and $21.8 million for women.
 That means that top actresses earn 38% less than top actors.
+Take, as an example, the X-Files series.
+Leading star Gillian Anderson reported receiving an offer for half the money co-star David Duchovny made.

 As is often the case in social justice struggles, Latinas have been at the forefront of the issue

-On average, Latinas are paid only 52 cents for every dollar earned by non-Hispanic white men.
-This gap extends across all industries.
-However, during the recent SAG-AFTRA protests, actresses Lisa Vidal and Diana Maria Riva, co-founders of Latinas Acting Up, staged a walkout outside Warner Brothers Studios in Burbank, California, in solidarity with the WGA.
+During the recent SAG-AFTRA protests, actresses Lisa Vidal and Diana Maria Riva, co-founders of Latinas Acting Up, staged a walkout outside Warner Bros.
+Studios in Burbank, California, in solidarity with the WGA.

 “This moment in history is so important because labor rights are being eroded in this country,” said Monica Ramirez, president and founder of the organization Justice for Migrant Women, who was in attendance at the rally.
-“We just went through the pandemic where more than a million Latina workers were pushed out of the workforce.
+“We just went through the pandemic, where more than a million Latina workers were pushed out of the workforce.
 This moment in history is literally about our survival.
 Latinas, we don’t work half as hard, we are not worth half as much, and we are not half as talented.
 We’re here to raise awareness about the Latina pay gap and that we should be paid the full dollar.”

-Btw, this isn’t the first time “Scream” has lost cast members
+Btw, this isn’t the first time Scream has lost cast members

-Last year, Neve Campbell, who starred in the first five “Scream” films, also exited the franchise.
-“I did not feel that what I was being offered equated to the value I bring and have brought to this franchise for 25 years,” she told “The Hollywood Reporter.”
+Last year, Neve Campbell, who starred in the first five Scream films, also exited the franchise.
+“I did not feel that what I was being offered equated to the value I bring and have brought to this franchise for 25 years,” she told The Hollywood Reporter.

 “And as a woman in this business, I think it’s really important for us to be valued and to fight to be valued,” Campbell added.
 “I honestly don’t believe that if I were a man and had done five installments of a huge blockbuster franchise over 25 years, that the number that I was offered would be the number that would be offered to a man.”